sdarwin/django_platform/README.md

 * `node['django_platform']['app_repo']['git_revision']`.
 Defaults to `'master'`.
 The branch, tag, or commit to check out.
-This is often changed during development and testing, e.g. 'staging', 'deploy'.
+This is often changed during development and testing, e.g. to 'staging', 'deploy'.

 * `node['django_platform']['app_repo']['git_submodule_hosts']`.
 Defaults to `['github.com']`.